+What's your job?
+What do you do?
 It’s important to let your recipient know who they are in contact with so that they can better understand the structure of your organization and how the people they are in contact with make up a team.

 While email is a great form of communication, sometimes we need to hear each other to clearly communicate.
-Sending someone your phone number is a way for them to trust you.
+Giving someone your phone number is a way for them to trust you.
 They know that they can contact you directly if something important comes up.
 Don’t assume they already have you in their contact book, make it convenient for them to find it in your signature.

 Like the phone number, having your address in your signature shows that you have a physical presence, and conveys trust.
 It can also be helpful when someone is running late for that in person meeting and just needs your address quick to find you!